 Filling

 - Pure Pumpkin.
-Make sure to use pure pumpkin and not pie filling.
+Be sure to use 100% pure pumpkin, not pumpkin pie filling, which contains added sugars and spices.

 - Vanilla Extract.
-Pure vanilla extract is suggested.
+Use pure vanilla extract for the best, richest flavor.

 Whipped Cream